faxto/faxto-ruby/docs/FaxApi.md

 This API send the fax.
 When we send fax using API, Fax.to send a POST to the Callback URL you specified in https://fax.to/member/api/live.
-Fax.to send data POST data with the following information fax_job_id, status and message.
+Fax.to send POST data with the following information fax_job_id, status and message.

 ### Example
 ```ruby